DaoZero/Entailment_Generation/README.md

 # Entailment_Generation

-This is a entailment generation system wrote in PyTorch
+This is an entailment generation system wrote in PyTorch